• Skip to primary navigation

 Ingredient notes

-• Tomatoes: Feel free to use fire roasted for more flavor, or diced tomatoes with mild green chiles added.
+• Tomatoes: Fire-roasted for smoky flavor, or use diced tomatoes with green chiles for a spicy kick.

 Recipe tips